Skip to content

 Trigger Conditions

-1. Pre-trigger Condition Configuration: Enabled by default; when the detected value meets the threshold set in the pre-trigger condition (supported operators are >, >=, <, <=, default is >), then proceed to evaluate the mutation detection rule; disabling this configuration skips the pre-trigger condition check and directly evaluates the mutation detection rule;
+1. Pre-trigger condition configuration: enabled by default; when the detection value meets the threshold set in the pre-trigger condition (operators support >, >=, <, <=, default selected >), then continue to judge according to the mutation detection rules; disable this configuration to only perform the mutation detection rules judgment;

 For more details, refer to Event Level Description.